 The map resolutions and SOW areas vary across regions.
 The choice of different resolutions is driven by the need for efficient utilisation of computational time and resources.
 Sound mapping tends to be computationally demanding, contingent on factors such as the size of the mapping region, the number of sound sources, and frequencies involved.
 To handle optimally the extensive computations, different map resolutions are required: the sound map layers of the northeast Atlantic Ocean have the largest spatial extent but the lowest spatial resolution.
 Nevertheless, even with varying resolutions, the computational method based on the representation of vessels as a spatially distributed (i.e., areic) sound source.
-As described in detail in the Task 1.3 Progress Report (MacGillivray et al. 2023a) the SPL for a spatially distributed source is computed by means of spatial averaging of the propagation factor within the SOW; this operation, referred to as "box-averaging", ensures the preservation of consistent sound energy in each map layer.
+As detailed in the Task 1.3 Progress Report (MacGillivray et al. 2023), the SPL for a spatially distributed source is computed by means of spatial averaging of the propagation factor within the SOW.
+This operation, referred to as 'box-averaging', preserves consistent sound energy in each map layer.
 This approach ensures that sound levels are represented consistently between map layers, even when those layers are computed with different spatial resolutions.
-For sound maps, spatial averaging is applied to ensure the conservation of total sound energy (Sertlek et al. 2019b) within each map layer cell, using selected spatial observation windows (SOW; i.e., the area over which spatial averaging is applied) equal in size to the map resolution.
+For sound maps, spatial averaging is applied to ensure the conservation of total sound energy (Sertlek et al. 2019b) within each map layer cell, using selected SOW (i.e., the area over which spatial averaging is applied) equal in size to the map resolution.